alejo-c/live-wifislax/README.md

 # live-wifislax
-Web page source for Live WifiSlax Operative System with firebase database
+Webpage source for Live WifiSlax Operative System with React to structure and functionality, MDBootstrapCDN for styles GitHub Pages for host and Firebase for database.